 7. Connect to a server

 And that’s it!
 All you need to do now is connect to a server and you can resume your online activities with ExpressVPN.
-You can do this by pressing the big round on/off button, or one of the smaller two buttons labeled Smart Location (which automatically chooses a location best suitable for your device) and Choose Location (which allows you to choose a server you want to connect to).
+You can do this by pressing the big round on/off button, or one of the smaller two panes labeled Smart Location (which automatically chooses a location best suitable for your device) or Selected Location (which allows you to choose a server you want to connect to).